forrest79/deploy-php/readme.md

 Using is straightforward.
 Examples show how this works with [Nette Framework](https://github.com/nette/nette).
 Just create new instance `Forrest79\DeployPhp\Assets` class and pass temp directory, assets source directory and configuration array to constructor. `key` is a directory to process (for `DeployPhp\Assets::COPY`) or target file (for `DeployPhp\Assets::UGLIFYJS`, `DeployPhp\Assets::ROLLUP`, `DeployPhp\Assets::ESBUILD` or `DeployPhp\Assets::LESS`) or directory (for `DeployPhp\Assets::SASS`) for source data and `value` can be simple `DeployPhp\Assets::COPY` which tells to copy this file/directory from source to destination or another `array` with items:

-- required `type` - with value `DeployPhp\Assets::COPY` to copy file/directory or `DeployPhp\Assets::LESS` to compile and minify less to CSS or `DeployPhp\Assets::UGLIFYJS` to concatenate and minify JavaScripts or `DeployPhp\Assets::ROLLUP` to use modern JavaScript environment or `DeployPhp\Assets::ESBUILD` to bundle and minify JavaScript/TypeScript with [esbuild](https://esbuild.github.io/) or `DeployPhp\Assets::WATCH` to only include a file/directory in the hash calculation, without producing any output
+- required `type` - with value `DeployPhp\Assets::COPY` to copy file/directory or `DeployPhp\Assets::LESS` to compile and minify less to CSS or `DeployPhp\Assets::UGLIFYJS` to concatenate and minify JavaScripts or `DeployPhp\Assets::ROLLUP` to use modern JavaScript environment or `DeployPhp\Assets::ESBUILD` to bundle and minify JavaScript/TypeScript with [esbuild](https://esbuild.github.io/)
 - optional `env` - if missing, this item is processed for debug and production environment, or you can specify concrete environment `DeployPhp\Assets::DEBUG` or `DeployPhp\Assets::PRODUCTION`
 - required `file` for `type => DeployPhp\Assets::LESS` - with source file to compile and minify
 - required `file` or `files` for `type => DeployPhp\Assets::SASS` - with source file or files to compile and minify